megdalynn/megdalynn.github.io/_teaching/2019-spring-econ.md

 https://econw19.classes.andrewheiss.com/

-**The public sector is complex.** Public administrators, managers, and policy makers need to be fluent in the language of economics and need to be able to engage in and understand quantitative analysis of social policies.
+**THE PUBLIC SECTOR IS COMPLEX.** Public administrators, managers, and policy makers need to be fluent in the language of economics and need to be able to engage in and understand quantitative analysis of social policies.

 In this class, you’ll learn how to speak and do economics